obsidiansystems/obelisk/lib/route/docs/introduction.md

 type of `FrontendRoute_User`.
 Then we create a child widget with some content that when clicked will take us to the user page.

-Similarily, we can create a link on the user page to take us to the main page:
+Similarly, we can create a link on the user page to take us to the main page:

 ```haskell
 routeLink (FrontendRoute_Main :/ ()) $